 In a 2021 Forrester report on the business impact of bots, 26% of the 425 respondents indicated that they had lost as much as 10% of their revenue due to account abuse, which includes fake account creation and account takeover.
 A key takeaway from the report is that bots are not a security or ecommerce only problem – they are a business problem, impacting a number of different groups within the organization.

 What Can Be Done to Stop Fake Accounts?
-Try API Spartan
+Try Cequence

 Taking action against fake account creation is a challenging game of cat and mouse between the application owner and the bad actor.
 Attackers target the account registration API directly, using automated CAPTCHA solvers and bypassing traditional defense mechanisms by continuously evolving, using human farms, adjusting in language, frequency of posting, and location to continue their fraudulent efforts.

-Working behind the scenes as part of our Unified API Protection solution, CQAI, a patented, machine learning analytics engine that is built upon the largest database of API threat behaviors in the world, separate legitimate transactions from malicious, creating a fingerprint of known-good (accounts) that can then be used for policy-based mitigation.
-Learn more about our unique approach to fake account prevention with a personalized API Spartan demo.
+The Unified API Protection (UAP) platform protects your applications and APIs from attackers, eliminating unknown and unmitigated API security risks that lead to data loss, fraud, and business disruption.
+A patented machine learning analytics engine works behind the scenes, built upon the largest database of API threat behaviors in the world, separating legitimate transactions from malicious, creating a fingerprint of known-good (accounts) that can then be used for policy-based mitigation.
+Learn more about our unique approach to fake account prevention with a personalized demo.